 One of our favorite Judd’s Hill wines has been the 2003 Petite Sirah.
 This is a big wine nearly as robust as some of the Cabernet Sauvignons based wines we recently have been drinking.
 It has a fantastic nose full of earthy and forest floor type aromas.
 Despite being well-structured wine it is drinkable young (unlike other young wines of this varietal we have tried over the years).
 Features a very long finish.

+Creativity is the spice of life and Judd has been sprinkled with this more liberally then most people.
+Check out his highly eclectic Enormous Wine Show by visiting: www.juddsenormouswineshow.com.
+This series was created by Judd and Rudy McClain (the director/writer/producer of the feature film Merlove who we originally randomly met at Châteauneuf-du-Pott on Mt.
+Veeder).
+This show features a wide range of wine-related content – from humorous scenarios and on-air interviews to updates on wines and winery activities.
+As Judd says, “we wanted to share our lively, frenetic lives at the winery with the world out there.
+We also wanted to get creative and make people laugh and have a good time, so we’re pushing the boundaries of blogging and video content online.”
 Sometimes its best not to take wine too seriously!
-Check out Judd’s eclectic Enormous Wine Show by visiting: www.juddsenormouswineshow.com.
-This series was created by Judd and Rudy McClain (the director/writer/producer of the new feature film Merlove).
-This show has new installments each week, and includes a wide range of wine-related content – from humorous scenarios and on-air interviews to updates on wines and winery activities.
-As Judd says, “We wanted to share our lively, frenetic lives at the winery with the world out there.
-We also wanted to get creative and make people laugh and have a good time, so we’re pushing the boundaries of blogging and video content online.”

 Judd’s Hill Introduction: